-However, the use of some kind of screening test is pretty common.
-These tests are used to measure a child’s literacy development.
+However, the use of some kind of screening test is pretty common whether it’s a traditional public school or a private school kindergarten assessment.
+These tests are used to measure a child’s literacy development and Kindergarten readiness.

-The one for our state is the “Lollipop Test” and another common one is “DIBELS” or “Brigance K Screen.”
+The kindergarten screening test for our state is the “Lollipop Test” and another common one is “DIBELS” or “Brigance K Screen.”

 What is a Kindergarten Entrance Test?

-A Kindergarten readiness test typically takes 15-30 minutes.
+Testing for Kindergarten readiness typically takes 15-30 minutes.

 It is usually given by a Kindergarten teacher to an individual student.